 Being with Jesus

-The uGroup leader must be well acquainted to the difference between working from the cross and not towards it.
+- The uGroup leader must be well acquainted with the difference between working from the cross and not towards it.

 The following could be relevant questions to ask: